pnegus/yetanothermousereview/mouse/_posts/2025-01-08-vaxee-sora-review.md

 ---
 layout: post
-title: 'Endgame Gear XM2W 4KHz Review'
+title: 'Vaxee X Ninjutso Sora Review'
 main_image: main.jpg
-main_caption: XM2W on a cat deskmat
+main_caption: Vaxee X Sora on a cat deskmat
 ---

-The Endgame Gear XM2W 4KHz is a symmetrical, medium-sized gaming mouse designed for claw grip.
-It is the successor to the XM1/R, and has a PAW3395 sensor.
-This mouse was tested on the latest firmware (1.06) with the following settings:
+The Vaxee X Ninjutso Sora is a medium-sized symmetrical mouse designed for claw grip.
+It was tested with the latest available firmware (the one shipped out of the box), and retails for US $139.99.

-- 800 DPI
-- 1000hz
-- SPDT OFF
-- Slam Click Filter ON
-- Motion Jitter Filter ON

-## Build Quality
+## Build Quality | Objective

-Endgame Gear is generally known for having excellent build quality and quality control, and that extends to my white unit.
-There is no creaking, rattling, or flexing to be had with the shell of the XM2W.
+Vaxee, like Endgame Gear, is

 Furthermore-- and this is a rarity-- the XM2W base is more or less perfectly flat.
 You should have no problem using this mouse on a glass mousepad.